Skip to content

 4. Vacancies.

 1. Vacancies, caused by the resignation, continued absence, or incapacitating illness of Senate-elected committee members shall be filled by the runner-ups from the original election or, if that is not possible, by special election by the Senate.
-Nominations for such special elections shall be made by the Personnel and Elections Committee, which shall follow procedures specified herein.
-If an election is held to fill vacancies, it shall normally be conducted immediately following the presentation of a slate of nominees to the Senate by the Chairperson of the Personnel and Elections Committee, who shall open the slate to additional nominations from the floor.
-Elections shall be conducted by the preferential balloting Procedure.
+Nominations for such special elections shall be made by the SPEC, which shall follow procedures specified herein.
+If an election is held to fill vacancies, it shall normally be conducted immediately following the presentation of a slate of nominees to the Senate by the SPEC Chair, who shall open the slate to additional nominations from the floor.
+Elections shall be conducted by the preferential balloting procedure.

 2. Individuals filling vacancies shall assume office immediately after their designation, and shall serve during the incumbent's absence or for the remainder of the incumbent's term.

-3. Immediately following their designation, the secretary of the Senate shall notify the individuals designated to fill the vacancies.
+3. Immediately following their designation, the secretary of the senate shall notify the individuals designated to fill the vacancies.

-7. Meetings of the Senate.
+6. Meetings of the Senate

 1. Regular Meetings.